onefact/american-community-survey/docs/new-york-area.md

 <div class="card">
  <h2>The sectors in which people earn the most money shift across time and space</h2>
- <h3>How much income per year x million people reported earning in the 2010–2022 American Community Surveys run by the United States' Census Bureau, categorized by their sector of employment, specifically for areas overlapping with the New York-Newark-Jersey City core-based statistical area in 2020.</h3>
+ <h3>How much income per year 15 million people reported earning in the 2005–2022 American Community Surveys run by the United States' Census Bureau, categorized by their sector of employment, specifically for areas overlapping with the New York-Newark-Jersey City core-based statistical area in 2020.</h3>
- <h3><code style="font-size: 90%;"><a href="https://github.com/jaanli/exploring_american_community_survey_data/blob/main/american_community_survey/models/public_use_microdata_sample/figures/income-histogram-with-sector-historical-inflation-adjusted-industry-mapped.sql">Code for data transform</a></code></h3>
+ <h3><code style="font-size: 90%;"><a href="https://github.com/jaanli/exploring_american_community_survey_data/blob/main/american_community_survey/models/public_use_microdata_sample/figures/income-histogram-with-sector-historical-inflation-adjusted-industry-mapped-newyork-newark-cbsa.sql">Code for data transform</a></code></h3>
  <div style="display: flex; align-items: center;">
    <h1 style="margin-top: 0.5rem;">${selectedPUMADetails.label}</h1>
    ${PUMAInput}